The Bachelor of Information Technology (Digital Health Systems) (Honours) requires four years of full-time study (or the equivalent part-time).

 COMP7730D Digital Media Honours Thesis ^^ (4.5/18 units)

 * With the permission of the Director of Studies and with the agreement of the industry partner, the practicum topics may be extended by six months by enrolling in the topic COMP3741 Extended Industry Experience.
 COMP3741 Extended Industry Experience does not attract fees or HECS payments.
+Note that under the Fair Work Act, students enrolled in 0-unit Industry Experience topics must be in receipt of appropriate remuneration from the industry partner.
+Evidence of appropriate remuneration must be demonstrated before enrolment is permitted in the topic.
 International students, please be aware that your student visa conditions restrict you from undertaking the topic within Australia.
 Please see the topic coordinator for further details.

 ^The honours grade awarded is determined in accordance with the University's Assessment Policy and Procedures and is calculated from the Weighted Average Mark of all topics at level 7000 and above taken as part of the degree as follows: